• Posted on

 Our Turkish Eye Culture Charm Pendant draws from the ancient Anatolian tradition, where belief in the "nazar"—a stylised blue eye—stretches back over 5,000 years.
 Used across Byzantine, Ottoman, and Mediterranean cultures, this talisman was hung above doors, stitched into clothes, and worn close to the heart.

 Its vivid blue centre, ringed with white and deep indigo, was believed to absorb envy, deflect curses, and return ill will to sender.
-It’s not just a symbol of defence—but of clarity and truth, watching what you cannot see.
+It's not just a symbol of defence, offering clarity and truth, watching what you cannot see.

 Why We Still Wear It Today